pcesarperez/Modding-never-changes/Modding never changes.md

 The list of changes made by FWE is so long and their implications so deep that you'd better read the mod page to get a glimpse of that.
 The bottom line is: you will be playing a harsher, more challenging version of the game.

-We will be needing four files:
+We will be needing five files:

 * FWE Master Release 6-0 - Part 1.
 * FWE Master Release 6-0 - Part 2.
 * FWE 6-03a HOTFIX PATCH.
 * DarnUI Support for FWE 6-02
+* Immersive HUD - iHUD - Immersive HUD - Darnified FWE Patch

+The last one can be downloaded from [the iHUD page](http://www.nexusmods.com/fallout3/mods/15790/?).

 1. Download all the files with NMM, but _do not activate them_.
 ![NMM FWE entries](Images/NMM%20FWE%20entries.png)